 All the Contracting Parties to HELCOM have signed the Bern Convention, which is a binding international legal instrument aiming at conservation of wild flora and fauna and their natural habitats.
+Contracting States which are also members of the European Community have to implement the Habitats Directive (43/92/EEC).
 The established BSPA, as well as the Natura 2000 and Emerald sites aim at protecting habitats and biotopes of the Baltic Sea.
 In addition HELCOM has identified the Baltic biotopes and habitats that are threatened and/or declining.